HyPAIR/wire_msgs/README.md

 This package requires no dependencies beyond those included in a standard ROS 2 installation.
 Place this package into the `src` directory of your workspace and run `colcon build --symlink-install` to build.

+This package has been tested on ROS 2 Humble.

 ## Maintainer

 This repository is maintained by: